 Keep up holiday traditions

 Skip the chain hotels and stay in a nearby B&B instead.
 They’re much cosier and your B&B host will be a great source of information on the local area.
 You’ll get the inside scoop on everything from the quietest times to visit popular tourist attractions to the tastiest local grub in town.
-And you’ll get a daily cooked breakfast to boot – what’s not to like?
+And you’ll get a daily cooked breakfast too – what’s not to like?

 This Money Matters post aims to be informative and engaging.
 Though it may include tips and information, it does not constitute advice and should not be used as a basis for any financial decisions.
 Sainsbury's Bank accepts no responsibility for the opinions and views of external contributors and the content of external websites included within this post.
 Some links may take you to another Sainsbury's Bank page.
 All information in this post was correct at date of publication.